 We maintain procedures for handling complaints by clients, which are designed to ensure they are dealt with promptly and fairly.

-You may refer any complaint either to the person who has overall responsibility for your work.
+In the first instance, you may refer any complaint to the person who has overall responsibility for your work.
 Please email your written complaint to:

 - Tamina Cunningham-Adams, Director.